Gustav Landauer: Philosophy of history and the Socialist Bund

+Landauer's major historical work, Die Revolution (1907), presented a romantic medievalist view, portraying the Middle Ages as an age of Geist (spirit) and organic community, a "society of societies" destroyed by the modern emphasis on the state beginning around 1500.
+The spirit of community (Geist), however, survived as a subterranean countercurrent.

-In January 1907, Landauer published "Volk and Land: Thirty Socialist Theses" in Die Zukunft, which laid the groundwork for the Socialist Bund (Sozialistischer Bund).
-He argued that a new Volk organism must emerge outside the state, based on local Gemeinden (communities).
-The Socialist Bund was launched in June 1908, with Landauer outlining its "Twelve Articles", aiming to begin immediate socialist construction in enclaves outside the capitalist state.
-The Bund, composed of decentralized groups, aimed to establish settlements where members would place their work in the service of their consumption, exchanging products through a bank of exchange.
-Der Sozialist was revived in January 1909 as the Bund's organ, with Landauer as sole editor.
-The Bund attracted mainly middle-class intellectuals, including Martin Buber and Erich Mühsam, but struggled to gain broader appeal, especially among industrial workers or peasants.
-Its projects, like founding "free schools" or communitarian colonies, largely remained unimplemented.
+In January 1907, Landauer published "Volk und Land: Thirty Socialist Theses", which laid the groundwork for the Socialist Bund (Sozialistischer Bund).
+The Bund was launched in June 1908 with "Twelve Articles" aiming to begin immediate socialist construction in enclaves outside the capitalist state through a federation of autonomous communities.
+Der Sozialist was revived in January 1909 as the Bund's organ.
+The Bund attracted mainly middle-class intellectuals, including Martin Buber and Erich Mühsam, but struggled to gain broader appeal.